It’s that one step forward two steps back thing. Two steps forward, one step back. And variations on that theme.

 It’s not stagnant, it’s incremental change,

 The trick to remember is to be gentle with ourselves and with others.
-Remind ourselves that for step back there will be or has been two steps forward.
+Remind ourselves that for every step back there will be or has been two steps forward.